 7 Secrets Happy Couples Know About Arguing And Making Up

 All couples fight, even happy couples.
-There is no getting around this fact.
+There’s no getting around this fact.
 Many people have a dream that one day they will meet the perfect person who just gets them and the two of them will never have a conflict.

-This dream is a fantasy that is undermining your ability to maintain harmony in an intimate relationship, and could possibly be keeping you from identifying an ideal match to share your life with.
+This dream is a fantasy that’s undermining your ability to maintain harmony in your intimate relationships and could possibly be keeping you from identifying an ideal match to share your life with.

-When you are ready to accept that even happy couples argue, then you can become curious about happy couples and what they know about arguing and making up that you haven’t figured out yet.
+When you’re ready to accept that even happy couples argue, then you can become curious about happy couples and what they know about arguing and making up that you haven’t figured out yet.

 Unhappy as well as happy couples:

-• Sometimes scream and yell at each other.
+• Sometimes raise their voices at each other.

 • Sometimes say things they regret.